Bars and Restaurants Duty to Keep Patron’s Safe

 - Did the facility provide any level of security personnel to ward off these risks?

-- Did it provide proper lighting within the environment to give individuals and ability to protect themselves or notice risks?
+- Did it provide proper lighting within the environment to give individuals and the ability to protect themselves or notice risks?

 Every situation is very different.
 And, yet, many people don’t recognize that they should take action.